Study of neutrinoless double beta decay in the Standard Model extended with sterile neutrinos: Conclusion

 The present and future results from neutrino oscillation data on neutrino mixing and mass hierarchy, along with constraints on absolute neutrino mass from cosmology, can predict the contribution of light active neutrinos to $0\nu\beta\beta$ decay.
 If this contribution aligns with future $0\nu\beta\beta$ observations, it would establish that light active neutrinos dominate the $0\nu\beta\beta$ decay process.
 Any other observation detected in the searches for $0\nu\beta\beta$ decay would call for new physics contributions.

 In this work, we have studied the combined contributions of active and sterile neutrinos to speculate on the effective electron neutrino mass $\lvert m_{ee}\rvert$ in $0\nu \beta \beta$ decay.
 In summary, we explored the role of sterile neutrinos in the $0\nu\beta\beta$ decay process within an extension of the SM.
-We obtained a $6\times6$ leptonic mixing matrix encompassing active-sterile mixing and CP-violating phases.
-Using the exact seesaw relation, we derived three analytical expressions for the added sterile mass states $M_k$ in terms of active-sterile mixing angles, CPV phases, and the lightest active neutrino mass.
+We obtained a $6\times6$ leptonic mixing matrix encompassing active-sterile mixing and CPV phases.
+Using the exact seesaw relation, we derived three analytical expressions for the masses of the added sterile states $M_k$ in terms of active-sterile mixing angles, CPV phases, and the lightest active neutrino mass.
 These expressions impose certain constraints on the selected CPV phases.
-Subsequently, using the analytical expressions for the sterile states, their possible mass range was found to be between keV and MeV, following a hierarchical pattern: for NH, $M_1 > M_2 > M_3$, and for IH, $M_2 < M_1 < M_3$.
+Varying the phases within $0$ and $2\pi$ and taking three benchmark sets of active-sterile mixing angles, we find the possible mass ranges of the sterile states as a function of the lightest mass of the active neutrinos.
+The parameter space was explored keeping the prospects of direct searches of sterile neutrinos under consideration.

+For different benchmark sets, the masses were found to range from $\sim$ keV to TeV.
 In this scenario, the masses of the sterile states, derived from the lightest mass of active neutrinos and active-active and active-sterile mixing angles and phases, can be all light, all heavy, or a mixture of both compared to the active states.
 This variation is attributed to the interplay of the CPV phases of the $6\times 6$ mixing matrix.
+Using the constrained parameter space, the combined contribution of active-sterile neutrino to $\lvert m_{ee}\rvert$ was calculated to gauge the implication of direct searches from laboratory and cosmology on the $0\nu\beta\beta$ decay process.
+This analysis presents a constrained scenario of searches of sterile neutrinos by considering that light neutrinos are generated via a type-I seesaw mechanism.
+The consequences of an exact seesaw relation present a direct link between active and sterile sectors.